sigoden/aichat/README.md

 .clear role              Clear the currently selected role .conversation            Start a conversation.
 .clear conversation      End current conversation.
-.history                 Print the history
+.copy                    Copy the last output to the clipboard .read                    Read the contents of a file into the prompt .edit                    Multi-line editing (CTRL+S to finish) .history                 Print the history
 .clear history           Clear the history
 .help                    Print this help message
 .exit                    Exit the REPL

-Type `{` to enter the multi-line editing mode, type '}' to exit the mode.
 Press Ctrl+C to abort readline, Ctrl+D to exit the REPL
 ```